AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

 >[!NOTE]
 >
 >The strings entered in the HTML editor are only translated if they are defined in the **[!UICONTROL Texts]** sub-tab.
 Otherwise they will not be collected.
-For more on this, refer to [Translating a web form](../../web/using/translating-a-web-form.md).
+For more on this, refer to [Translate a web form](../../web/using/translating-a-web-form.md).

 ### Inserting a link {#inserting-a-link}